David Fincher loves Chinatown.

 12. Fincher notes that this is “the defining” Jack Nicholson role as one that sees his outrage and character competing with a certain helplessness.
 “It makes complete sense,” says Towne.
 “Jack’s capacity for indignation is something of which I was well aware.”
 He recalls grabbing lunch with Nicholson once at a diner called Poopies (sp?), well before any of them were successful.
 “Mrs. Poopy got mad at him for only having coffee, and he took a napkin holder and threw it into her case of goodies.
 He said ‘One more word out of you and I’ll kick your pastry tray.’”
 This entire commentary is worth it to hear Fincher say “her poopy case.”

 13. Towne created the character of Gittes as a response to the classic private eyes in films who wouldn’t do certain cases due to a strict moral code.
 “I wanted to give him some underlying sense of morality that would respond with absolute horror.”
 This is pre-World War II he reminds us saying the kind of evil represented by Noah Cross (John Huston) was something Gittes just wasn’t used to dealing with.

-14. Fincher loves the bit where Gittes makes a crack at a guy’s reading ability and says it’s something he says to studio executives all the time.
+14. Fincher loves the bit where Gittes makes a crack at a guy’s reading ability and says it’s an insult he aims toward studio executives all the time.

 15. “The choice of a Mexican here was deliberate,” says Towne referring to Det.
 Escobar, “because there was a suggestion that when the dam broke it was Mexicans who were killed, and at one point there was mention of that, that Escobar did not regret the death of Mulwray.”